Dlurak/voxelbox-3d-pong/README.md

 - Use a real voxelbox or use the [simulator](https://codeberg.org/VoxelBox/voxelbox).
     - In `main.rs` you need to adjust the ip and port to match your dev setup
-- Connect a gaempad, I use a Dualshock 4 but all should work fine
+- Connect a gamepad, I use a Dualshock 4 but all should work fine

 ### NixOS